titholinux/kamunaly/README.md

 2. Run Kamunaly and Follow instructions
 3. Output audio file (mp3) will be found in audio folder

-NB. if 'library' folder not present run applications first and library folder will be created or manual create it

 Contact
 EMAIL: titholinux@gmail.com
 GITHUB: https://github.com/titholinux